tfdeepnet/end2/week4/README.md

 * The model returns the predicted sum of 2 numbers and we have the actual sum of 2 number.
 * **Crossentropy** loss function is used to calculate the loss, why? , because this is a multiclassification problem - there are 19 classes , starting from 0 - 18.
-* after calculating the loss , the model will back propagate to adjust the weights and find the new loss iteratively.
+* after calculating the loss , the model will back propagate to adjust the weights and minimize the loss iteratively.
 * in the model tensor.cat is used to combine the 2 inputs , this helps in keeping the graph intact.So during back propagation, the error gradient w.r.t each weight can be calculated and the model will perform better.

 ## Model summary